Jandelocks/About_Me/README.md

 ## 👨‍💻 About Me

-I'm a recent **Information Technology graduate** from **Mindoro State University**, now working as a **Junior Developer** at **ITDC Systems**.
+I'm a recent **Information Technology graduate** from **Mindoro State University**, now working as a **Software Engineer** at **ITDC Systems**.
 I’m passionate about tech, especially building apps and systems that are not only functional but also smooth and enjoyable to use.

 I enjoy learning new tools, solving real-world problems through code, and constantly improving both the way I write software and the experience it delivers.